Williston, North Dakota: Economy

 Williston's economy, while historically based in agriculture and especially ranching, is increasingly being driven by the oil industry.
 The Williston Basin, named after the town, is a huge subterranean geologic feature known for its rich deposits of petroleum, coal, and potash.

 Williston developed over the Bakken formation, which by the end of 2012 was predicted to be producing more oil than any other site in the United States, surpassing even Alaska's Prudhoe Bay, the longtime leader in domestic output in the nation.
-The oil boom has been spurred here by the development of new technologies—such as Hydraulic fracturing—which enabled extraction from areas previously inaccessible.
+The oil boom has been spurred here by the development of new technologies—such as fracking—which enabled extraction from areas previously inaccessible.

 In 1995, the U.S. Geological Survey estimated that there were 150 million barrels of oil "technically recoverable" from the Bakken shale.
 In April 2008, the number was said to be about four billion barrels; in 2010 geologists at Continental Resources, the major drilling operation in North Dakota, estimated the reserve at eight billion.
 In March 2012, after the discovery of a lower shelf of oil, it announced a possible 24 billion barrels.
 Although current technology allows for extraction of only about 6% of the oil trapped 1.6–3.2 km beneath the earth's surface, recoverable oil might eventually exceed 500 billion barrels.

-Williston has seen a huge increase in population and infrastructure investments during the last several years with expanded drilling using the Hydraulic Fracturing petroleum extraction technique in the Bakken Formation and Three Forks Groups.
+Williston has seen a huge increase in population and infrastructure investments during the last several years with expanded drilling using the fracking petroleum extraction technique in the Bakken Formation and Three Forks Groups.
 Examples of oil industry-related infrastructure investments are the multi-acre branch campus of Baker Hughes and the Sand Creek Retail Center.

 A major regional grain elevator is served by the BNSF Railway.
 Williston's livestock arena has weekly auctions.

 Forts Union and Buford, as well as the nearby confluence of the Yellowstone and Missouri Rivers west of the city, associated with the history of the Lewis and Clark Expedition and development of the fur trade and frontier—are destinations for area tourism.
 Williston is also comparatively close to the North Unit of Theodore Roosevelt National Park.